Jim Zulevic

 Jim Zulevic (February 20, 1965 – January 7, 2006) was an American actor, improvisational comedian, television writer, and radio host.
 He died suddenly, most likely due to a heart attack, at age 40.

 Early life

-Zulevic, of Scottish and Croatian extraction, grew up in Chicago, where he graduated from St. Thomas More Grammar School, Brother Rice High School and Columbia College Chicago.
+Zulevic, who was of Croatian heritage, grew up in Chicago, where he graduated from St. Thomas More Grammar School, Brother Rice High School and Columbia College Chicago.

-He went on to work a number of jobs, from underaged bouncer at Chicago's famed Exit club to a runner at the Board of Trade to support his acting habit.
-All the while he studied at The Second City, where he was taken under the wing of mentor Sheldon Patinkin.
-Before joining the Second City, he performed for a short time at Chicago's Improv Institute.
+He worked a number of jobs, from bouncer at Chicago's famed Exit Club to a runner at the Board of Trade to support himself.
+All the while he studied at The Second City, where he was taken under the wing of his mentor, Sheldon Patinkin.
+Before joining Second City, he performed for a short time at Chicago's Improv Institute.

 Second City

 Zulevic joined The Second City comedy troupe in 1992.
 He starred in nine stage revues, including "Paradigm Lost" in 1997 with Tina Fey, Scott Adsit and Rachel Dratch.
 Zulevic created his most famous character of "Billy" at this time.